 With an international reputation as an artist and designer of automobiles, Art Fitzpatrick (“Fitz”) has lived the artist’s dream--working at home while associating with some of the biggest names in the worlds of business, arts and entertainment.

-"People still approach me to sign advertisements they've collected," said Fitz.
-"My efforts are credited to playing a key role in making the '60s the Decade of Pontiac.
-The success of those ads played a major role in my selection as the car stamp artist for the United States Postal
+“People still approach me to sign advertisements they’ve collected,” said Fitz.
+“My work is credited with helping make the ‘60s the Decade of the Pontiac.
+The resounding success of those ads contributed to my being honored by contracts as a stamp artist almost 50 years later for the United States Postal Service.”

 - Employer: Freelance

 Designed and created by DDM Marketing & Communications.